École Vétérinaire de Maisons-Alfort station: History

 On 19 September 1970, the station opened as Maisons-Alfort–École Vétérinaire as part of the extension of the line from Charenton–Écoles to Maisons-Alfort–Stade.
-This began a new wave of network expansions after a 18-year break due to limited financial resources during the post-war period.
+This began a new wave of network expansions after an 18-year break due to limited financial resources during the post-war period.
 It marks the first appearance of "box stations", characterised by its rectangular shape due its cut-and-cover method of construction.
 In 1996, the station was renamed École Vétérinaire de Maisons-Alfort, as it remains today.

 As part of the "Un métro + beau" programme by the RATP, the station's corridors and platform lighting were renovated and modernised on 13 March 2009.

 In 2019, the station was used by 3,193,857 passengers, making it the 156th busiest of the Métro network out of 302 stations.

 In 2020, the station was used by 1,808,155 passengers amidst the COVID-19 pandemic, making it the 135th busiest of the Métro network out of 304 stations.

 In 2021, the station was used by 1,808,155 passengers, making it the 154th busiest of the Métro network out of 304 stations.